PoisotLab/ms_network_prediction/manuscript.md

 also for prediction.
 Predictive models are based in _the forward problem_, where the aim is to predict new values of the output $y$ given an input $x$ and our estimate value of $\theta$ [@Stouffer2019AllEco].
-Because the forward problem relies on an estimate of $\theta$, then, the problem of inference is nested within the forward problem (@fig:models).
+Because the forward problem relies on an estimate of $\theta$, then, the problem of inference is nested within the forward problem (@fig:models): working towards a predictive view of ecological networks will necessarily give us the tools to further our understanding.

 ![The nested nature of developing predictive and forecasting models, showcases the _forward problem_ and how this relies on a hierarchical structure of the